tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 2. Extraction of the region-of-interest (ROI) regressors (see section 4.2)
 3. Extraction of the confound regressors (see section 4.3)
 4. Extraction of the spike regressors (see section 4.4)
-5. Voxel-wise seed-based connectivity analysis (see section 4.5)
+5. Voxel-wise seed-based functional connectivity analysis (see section 4.5)
 6. Normalization of the beta (connectivity) maps (see section 2.8)
 7. Optional: smoothing of the normalized beta (connectivity) maps (see section 2.9)

 ### 4.1 Native ROI mask

 Before the seed-based connectivity analysis can be performed, the region-of-interest (ROI) mask needs to be transformed to native space.
 The *create_native_roi_mask* module used for this procedure ultilizes [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/) in [MATLAB R2016b](https://nl.mathworks.com/products/matlab.html), via a shell call command.
 The MATLAB scripts that are responsible for the procedure itself are [GlobalToNativeMask.m](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/GlobalToNativeMask.m) and [GlobalToNativeMask_job.m](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/GlobalToNativeMask_job.m).
-The method inverse normalizes the specified ROI mask, via the following 5-step procedure:
+This method inverse normalizes the ROI mask specified, via the following 5-step procedure:
 1. The coregistered (to the mean functional image) anatomical image is normalized to NMI space.
 2. The ROI mask is coregistered to the normalized anatomical image generated in step 1.
 3. The deformation matrix yielded by step 1 is used to create an inverse (MNI to native) deformation field.